Whatever your questions or concerns about writing, whatever writing

 Roc Books, an imprint of Penguin’s New American Library.

-She also edited the complete set of 40 Shadowrun novels, another group of interwoven novels
+of the complete set of the 40 original Shadowrun novels, another group of interwoven novels

 set in the cyberpunk-urban fantasy world of 2050 and beyond.
-The Shadowrun novels were published by Roc Books between 1991 and 2001.
+The original Shadowrun novels were published by Roc Books/NAL